taustation-fan/taustation-fan.github.io/README.md

 loser.

 Each combat action costs 3% Focus if your opponent successfully attacks you, and 1% otherwise.
-If you run out of Focus, you are detained to the Brig.
+If you run out of Focus, you land in the Sick Bay (provided the current station has one).

 On stations with a Sick Bay, the loser can then recover in the Sick Bay.
 On stations without a Sick Bay (currently only Bordeaux Station and